What is edge computing and why does it matter?

 Making a start on the edge

-Many organizations don’t know how to make edge computing work for them.
+Many organizations don’t know how to make work for them.

 At NTT, we start by defining the problems they're trying to solve.
 Rather than selling our clients a solution and then finding a problem to solve, we first identify the problems and then find the solutions to match, no matter what technology is involved.
 For example, we sell private 5G, but if the solution needs Wi-Fi, that’s what we’ll recommend.